Urobotos/Sandworm/CONTRIBUTING.md

 > **If you are using cmd, then:**
 > ```
-> git checkout -b new-feature
+> git switch -c new-feature
 > ```

 <br>